pavelsimo/Asteroids/README.md

 * libxsd

 ---
-* On a **Unix based system**, you need to do your own house keeping and install these dependencies.
+* On an **Unix based system**, you need to do your own house keeping and install these dependencies.
 * On **Windows**, all the dependecies are included under the deps directory.

 Building